Infineon/mtb-example-btstack-freertos-cyw20829-keyboard/README.md

 1. Use MTB or via command line to build and program your application.

-2. The HID keyboard starts advertising as "IFX BLE Keyboard" at high duty for 60 seconds followed by low duty for 30 seconds, and then the advertisements are turned OFF.
+2. The HID keyboard starts advertising as "IFX BLE Keyboard" at high duty followed by low duty, and then the advertisements are turned OFF (ref swift pairing section for more details on advertisements).

 3. When the advertisements are OFF, press connect button or any key on the keyboard to start advertisements and get them discovered by peer devices.